What to See at the Outsider Art Fair 2026 in New York

 Feerie de Fete (1952) by Aloïse Corbaz.
 Photo: Courtesy of the artist and Andrew Edlin Gallery

 This year’s fair leans into that relatability with expanded programming.
-Friday brings two performances and three “OAF talks” that take place at the fair, including a political satire from the Norwegian puppet theater group Waka Waka.
+Friday brings two performances and three “OAF talks” to the fair, including a political satire from the Norwegian puppet theater group Wakka Wakka.
 One of the fair’s two curated spaces, “From The North,” spotlights Inuit prints and drawings from Canada.
 The space’s curator—a leading expert on Inuit art—will lead a panel discussion with the chief curator of the Musée des Beaux-Arts de Montréal.
-The other curated section, “RUN STORE,” features an outsider fashion shop, another fair first.
+“RUN STORE,” another curated space making its fair debut, is an outsider fashion shop led by Susan Cianciolo, an artist and educator who revives her cult 1990s New York label “Run” for the occasion.

 Surreal painting of two people blended with pigs in an imaginative blue background.

 Among the 13 newcomers, London’s Gallery of Everything brings work by the late Sam Doyle (1906-1985), who painted expressive portraits on discarded materials such as metal roofing.
+New York’s Nancy Hoffman Gallery presents the intricate work of New Mexico-based Timothy Cummings, who began crafting puppets as a teenager for county fairs before turning to painting and developing a practice centered on the tumultuous passage between childhood and adulthood.
 Detroit’s PASC, an art studio and exhibition program supporting artists with developmental disabilities and mental health differences, joins a contingent that Edlin has worked to maintain at roughly 15 percent of exhibitors—workshops and studios dedicated to advancing independent artistic practices and individual career paths.
-At Edlin’s own booth, disabled artist Nicole Apellum shows portraits that are less faces than full consortiums of a person and what they love.
-Beside her, among others, an “art-brewed masterpiece” by Aloïse Corbaz commands most of the back wall.

 Painting of a person dancing, wearing red pants and a white shirt, with text "BUS" and "HA LO" above.